-At February 1, 2003 and February 2, 2002, outstanding checks drawn on certain domestic banks exceeded book cash balances by approximately \$12.1 million and \$6.7 million, respectively.
+At February 1, 2003 and February 2, 2002, outstanding checks drawn on zero-balance accounts at certain domestic banks exceeded book cash balances at those banks by approximately \$12.1 million and \$6.7 million, respectively.
 These amounts are included in trade accounts payable.